 Case Study 2

-Onto case study two where we met an unmarried couple with two children, Matt and Emma, both aged 35.
+Onto case study two where we met Nick and Shirin.

 Their financial aims were to:

-- improve the tax efficiency of their current arrangements
+- Improve the suitability and tax efficiency of their current financial arrangements.

 Question Our Analysis